talkable/talkable-docs/source/partials/note_sample_code.rst

 .. note::

-   Replace **<YOUR-TALKABLE-SITE-ID>** with your Talkable Site ID.
-You can get this from your Talkable site dashboard after you log in.
+   Replace **<YOUR-TALKABLE-SITE-ID>** with your Talkable Site ID which is displayed on the integration page.